adrienmeli/UniversalDispatchR/README.md

 * [OUTPUT3-worksheet-corrected.pdf](OUTPUT3-worksheet-corrected.pdf) is the corrected version of OUTPUT2-worksheet.pdf.

 * [OUTPUT4-MOODLE-EXERCISES.xml](OUTPUT4-MOODLE-EXERCISES.xml) gives an example of interactive online exercises that can be uploaded on [Moodle](https://moodle.com/).
+You can try those exercises on my site [here](https://englishforthefrench.com/moodle).

 * Folders `pdfdata/` and `moodledata/` contain the files used to generate these output documents.